gebi/sslpoke/README.md

 # sslpoke

-Tool to test SSL connections from within the java VM (including HTTP proxy support)
+Tool to test SSL connections from within the java VM, including HTTP proxy support, on java application servers.

 I got the initial version of this tool from: https://confluence.atlassian.com/download/attachments/117455/SSLPoke.java